Green jobs

 • Green increased demand, which see additional employment demand due to the green economy, but no significant changes in the work and worker requirements of the occupation.

-Because the UK labour market is smaller than that of the USA, the total number of occupations in the standard classification (SOC2020) is also smaller.
-Hence, UK definitions of green occupations are based on a best-fit match with the US equivalents and some that are defined as green are within more than one of the three sub-categories.
+The total number of occupations in the standard UK classification (SOC2020) is smaller than the US equivalent.
+Hence, UK definitions of green occupations are based on a best-fit match with the O*NET list and some that are defined as green are within more than one of the three categories.
+Analysis by the North East CA (Combined Authority) identified that just over 70 of the 412 UK four-digit SOC2020 occupations can be matched to the more than 200 green occupations in the O*NET list.

 Not every worker within the occupations identified as green is impacted by the green economy.
 Other occupations not identified as green include some workers that can be considered part of the green economy.
 Hence, this list provides a method to produce an indicative estimate of the size of the workforce in green occupations rather than a definitive count.